-If you’re injured in a car accident, you need to speak to an Asheville car accident attorney to see what steps you need to take next to protect yourself.
+If you’re injured in a serious car crash or accident, you need to speak to an Asheville car accident attorney to see what steps you need to take next to protect yourself.

 Driving is one of the most dangerous things that people do on a daily basis.
 Every year, more than 3 million people are injured in car accidents in the United States and an estimated 2 million of those injuries are permanent.
-Sadly, many of these accidents and the resulting injuries are avoidable, and caused entirely through the fault of someone else’s carelessness.
+Sadly, many of these accidents and the resulting injuries are avoidable, and caused entirely through the fault of someone else’s carelessness or distracted driving.

 A Strong Advocate for Car Accident Victims